 - Add a layer of pepperoni if you’re using them (I used them on half, other were just cheese), then an inch high layer of ricotta (top with salt and pep), a few slices of fresh mozzarella, and then more pepperoni if you’re using it.
 Seal em up like Chef John said to on a well floured surface (same link as above).

 - The oven has beeped, telling you you’re ready to bake!
-I have a rim-less cookie sheet that I basically use as an over-sized cookie sheet.
+I have a rim-less cookie sheet that I basically use as an over-sized pizza peel.
 I put a big ol’ square of parchment paper on it, bravely and quickly moved the Zones over using my bench scraper, THEN top with an egg wash (one egg mixed with approximately 1 1/2 tsp of water) and Parmesan cheese.

 - Slide the entire piece of parchment paper onto the pizza stone and bake for about 12 minutes.
 The instructions said to bake for 15, but my Zones were significantly smaller than theirs and cooked faster.